prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 Infinite loading was the only part in both frameworks where I had to manage the state of the tweets on the client side.

-This is the part where the reusability aspect of Server Actions really shines in Next.js 13.
-I just had to create a function that fetches the infinite tweets, and that function is used both for fetching and streaming the first page of tweets and then passed as a prop to the `InfiniteTweets` component that handles fetching the next pages.
+This is the part where the composability aspect of Server Actions really shines in Next.js 13.
+I just had to fetch the first page in the the Server Component that would be streamed and then create a Server Action for fetching the next pages in the component itself which was directly passed to the client component.

 In Remix, although the fetcher and resource route did make fetching data easier but then we also had to create a separate loader for each route to streamed the first page for the infinite tweets.